 Copies PBX system files (program files and data files) from the connected PC to the SD memory card installed in the PBX.
 Pre-existing files on the SD memory card are overwritten.
-This option is only available at Installer level.

 2 types of files can be copied using this tool: